 Presented below are details concerning the total amount claimed in class action suits, both material and immaterial, which were approved for filing as class actions, in pending motions to approve claims as class actions, in pending motions to approve derivative claims and other materials claims, as specified by the plaintiffs in their claims (nominally) within the framework of the statements of claim which were filed against companies in the Group.
 It is noted that in most of the cases the amount claimed by the plaintiffs is an estimated amount only, and that the exact amount will be decided within the framework of the legal proceedings.
 It is noted that the above amount does not include claims for which the representative plaintiff has not stated an amount.
-Furthermore, it is hereby clarified that the claimed amount does not necessarily constitute quantification of the Company's actual exposure amount, which may eventually turn out to be lower or higher 15.
+Furthermore, it is hereby clarified that the claimed amount does not necessarily constitute quantification of the Company's actual exposure amount, which may eventually turn out to be lower or higher.

-Тур e of claim Number of claims claimed in millions of NIS Una udited A. Claims approved as class actions Amount pertaining to the Company specified 7 2,678 2.
-The claim was filed against a number of entities, with no specific amount attributed 1 to the Company 225 3.
-Claim amount not specifiedF27 2 - 4.
-Annual amount specified (and accordingly, the total amount is period- 1 dependent)F28 107 В. Pending motions to approve claims as class actions Amount pertaining to the Company specified 30 3,927 2.
-The claim was filed against a number of entities, with no specific amount attributed 8 to the CompanyF29 4,689 3.
-Claim amount not specified / possible range specified F30 11 - C. Derivative claims Amount pertaining to the Company specified - - 2.
-The claim was filed against a number of entities, with no specific amount attributed 1 to the Company 44 3.
-Claim amount not specified - - D. Material claims which are not class action or derivative claims 1.
-Amount pertaining to the Company specified - 2.
-The claim was filed against a number of entities, with no specific amount attributed - to the Company 3.
-Claim amount not specified -
+Тур e of claim Number of claims Unau claimed NIS in millions ıdited A. Claims approved as class actions 1.
+Amount pertaining to the Company specified 7 2,678 2.
+The claim was filed against a number of entities, with no specific amount attributed to the Company 1 225 3.
+Claim amount not specified.
+2 - 4.
+Annual amount specified (and accordingly, the total amount is period-dependent).
+1 107 B. Pending motions to approve claims as class actions Amount pertaining to the Company specified 29 6,290 2.
+The claim was filed against a number of entities, with no specific amount attributed to the Company.
+7 4,632 3.
+Claim amount not specified / possible range specified 19 12 C. Derivative claims 1.
+Amount pertaining to the Company specified - - 2.
+The claim was filed against a number of entities, with no specific amount attributed to the Company 1 44 3.
+Claim amount not specified - -

-In addition to the details provided in Notes 7(a) and 7(b) above, the Company and/or the consolidated companies are also party to other legal proceedings, which are not in the ordinary course of business, and which are not material claims, which were initiated by customers, former customers and various third parties, for a total sum of approximately NIS 65 million (a total of approximately NIS 70 million as of December 31, 2018).
+In addition to the details provided in Notes 7(a) and 7(b) above, the Company and/or the consolidated companies are also party to other legal proceedings, which are not in the ordinary course of business, are not class actions / derivative claims, and are not material claims, which were initiated by customers, former customers and various third parties, for a total sum of approximately NIS 53 million (a total of approximately NIS 70 million as of December 31, 2018).
 The causes of action claimed against the Company and/or the consolidated companies in these proceedings are multiple and varied.

-It is further noted that the specified amounts do not include amounts demanded by the plaintiffs with respect to compensation to the class action plaintiff, and legal fees for his representative.
+It is further noted that the specified amounts do not include amounts demanded by the plaintiffs with respect to compensation to the class action plaintiff, and legal fees for his representative, and do not include a claim against reserves, as specified in Note 7(a)(a2)(11)